amm263/paranoia/README.md

 # Paranoia
 This is a simple blog engine focused on privacy.
 It uses Express, the Node.js web application framework, Mongodb and few other dependency specified in the *packages.json* file.
 Access to the blog is restricted with a password mechanism.

-To access the content of the blog, visitors must authenticate through a GET request, submitting a password or shared secret.
+To access the content of the blog, visitors must authenticate through a GET request, submitting a shared key or *secret*.
 Such as requesting *example.com/mysecret*.
+This is handy if the user wants to set a bookmark and forget the key.

 All unauthorized users are redirected to a default page.
+Successful visits are logged but no mechanism is provided to automatically block them in case they get overshared.
+The use of this blog engine is intended for very small and personal websites.

-The intention is to allow access to only known users and forbid strangers or web crawlers, without a need for a user/password login system.
+The intention is to allow access to only known users and forbid strangers or web crawlers, without the hassle of a user/password login system.
 Hence the name *paranoia*.

 ##Features